WhitePawney/Custom-Interpreter/README.md

 3)Compile the C files > gcc -o exec.exe lex.yy.c y.tab.c
 4)Run the exec.exe file

+The inp.txt file is an example of input commands file that the interpreter can run.

 "@" character is used as a printf();